 Economic investment

-Another effective and fast path to becoming a naturalized citizen is citizenship through investment programs.
+Another effective and fast path to becoming a naturalized citizen is through investment programs.
 Some countries grant citizenship to individuals who make significant financial investments, such as in real estate or government bonds.
-Countries such as Turkey, Malta, and St. Kitts & Nevis offer this option.
+Countries like Turkey and St. Kitts & Nevis offer this option without residency requirements.

 Residency requirement